stencila/encoda/README.md

 [![Dependency status](https://david-dm.org/stencila/convert.svg)](https://david-dm.org/stencila/convert)

-Stencila Converters allow you to convert between a range of formats commonly used for among researchers (and not only).
-Converters support lossless conversion of interactive source code sections and (most of the time) formatting.
-This means that you can seamlessly collaborate with colleagues who prefer other than you interfaces, without yourself having to give up your tool of choice.
+Stencila Converters allow you to convert between a range of formats commonly used for "executable documents" (those containing some type of source code or calculation).

-Stencila Converters are using the awesome power of [pandoc](https://pandoc.org/).
-In particular, Stencila relies much on pandoc's own JSON format
-(see below for developer's documentation).

 ### Install